 A pension is received when a person reaches a certain age.
 Currently, people can receive pensions after age 65, but this pension system is expected to collapse and become a social problem in the future.

 The pension system is based on contributions collected from the current working age population (known as the working age population) and paid out as pensions to those entitled to pensions.

-Currently, three working-age people support one retiree, but if the decline in birth rates and the aging of the population continue, there will be two working-age people supporting one retiree, and this could decrease to one person and create a collapse in the pension system. .
+Currently, three working-age people support one retiree, but if the decline in birth rates and population aging continues, there will be two working-age people supporting one retiree, and that could decrease to one person and create a collapse in the pension system. .

 5 - Harassment

 Bullying, power harassment and sexual harassment has long been a social problem in Japan, reported in newspapers and on TV, but even now that it has become a social problem, it still happens a lot.

 Simply put, harassment is “harassment” that causes serious harm to another person, whether the harasser realizes it or not, it can be physical or verbal.
 These different types of harassment can happen at work, in schools, in the maternity ward and even with pregnant women.

 - All about chikan, sexual harassment in Japan